klientjs/core/README.md

   // Defines as many methods you need in your resource activate(itemOrId, activate = true) {
-    return this.request({                       // This method returns a Promise fulfilled with Request result
+    return this.request({                     // This method returns a Promise fulfilled with Request data result
       url: this.uri(itemOrId, 'activate'),    // Build the uri like /posts/id/activate
       data: { activate },                     // Send data
       method: 'PUT',                          // Supported method of target entrypoint